-Dr. Cameron is an economist with over 25 years of experience consulting to attorneys and companies involved in commercial litigation, regulatory proceedings, and other complex matters.
+Dr. Cameron is an economist with 25 years of experience consulting to attorneys and companies involved in commercial litigation, regulatory proceedings, and other complex matters.
+Her broad industry expertise includes pharmaceuticals, biologics, medical devices, motor vehicles, consumer products, software, e-commerce, cryptocurrencies, telecom, and energy.

-Her broad industry expertise includes consumer products, pharmaceuticals, biologics, medical devices, health insurance, motor vehicles, e-commerce, telecommunications, cryptocurrencies, and energy.
-Dr. Cameron has worked on a wide array of false advertising, intellectual property, competition, and transfer pricing matters, and she has analyzed damages, liability, and requests for injunctive relief.
+Dr. Cameron has worked on a wide array of intellectual property, false advertising, competition, and transfer pricing matters.
+She has analyzed damages, liability, and requests for injunctive relief.
 In patent disputes, Dr. Cameron has testified on both commercial success and damages.
 She has also testified in matters involving competition and investment incentives before the Federal Energy Regulatory Commission and state public utility commissions.